Quantum-Accelerators/quacc/docs/src/user/basics.md

 The output of most compute jobs in Quacc is a dictionary summarizing the results of the calculation.
 It always has a key `"atoms"` that contains a copy of the output `Atoms` object.
 This can be used to pass structure information between jobs.
 ```

 What happens if the first job fails, however?
 Then the code will crash, no results will be stored, and you'd have to start from scratch.
-That'd be sad, but thankfully this is where using a workflow manager, such as [Covalent](covalent.md), can save the day.
+That'd be sad, but thankfully this is where using a workflow manager can save the day.

 Read on to learn how to define workflows with complex connectivity and how to dispatch them across distributed computing resources.